 • Any errors

 • Title and other HTML tag issues

-• You need to get a B or better for page speed
+• You need to get a B or better for page speed or load time

 So how do you get backlinks?
 There are a variety of ways, but for the purposes of ranking in the local results, there is a special kind of backlink that works best – these are known as citations.

-Citations are links from business directories and review sites such as Yelp, Foursquare, Facebook, Superpages, Yellowpages, BBB, etc. There are actually hundreds of citation sources, along with specific sources based on your industry, such as Autotrader for car dealerships or Weddingwire for catering services.
+Citations are links from business directories & review sites such as Yelp, Foursquare, Facebook, Superpages, Yellowpages, BBB, etc. There are actually hundreds of citation sources, along with specific sources based on your industry, such as Autotrader for car dealerships or Weddingwire for catering services.

 2. CRM – Customer Relationship Management

 A CRM is a central repository of your customers’ information & communication – mainly, their email addresses and phone numbers.

 Why is a CRM important?